Honesdale Residential Historic District

+The Honesdale Residential Historic District, is a national historic district which is located in Honesdale, Wayne County, Pennsylvania.

+It was added to the National Register of Historic Places in 1997.

+History and architectural features

-Honesdale Residential Historic District, is a national historic district located at Honesdale, Wayne County, Pennsylvania.
-The district includes 289 contributing buildings and 5 contributing sites in a predominantly residential neighborhood of Honesdale.
-The residences were built between 1830 and 1940, in a variety of popular architectural styles including Greek Revival, Italianate, Bungalow / American Craftsman, Colonial Revival, Second Empire, Queen Anne.
-The larger homes are typically -story, wood-frame dwellings with hipped and gable roofs.
-The district also includes some former factories, such as the Irving Cut Glass Co. and Honesdale Show Company, and a former Armory.
+This district includes 289 contributing buildings and five contributing sites that are situated in a predominantly residential neighborhood of Honesdale.
+The residences were built between 1830 and 1940, in a variety of popular architectural styles including Greek Revival, Italianate, Bungalow/American Craftsman, Colonial Revival, Second Empire, Queen Anne.
+The larger homes are typically 2 1/2-story, wood-frame dwellings with hipped and gable roofs.

+The district also includes some former factories, such as the Irving Cut Glass Co. and Honesdale Show Company, as well as a former armory.
 The contributing sites consist of four cemeteries and Riverside Park.

 It was added to the National Register of Historic Places in 1997.